forkercat/578-is-great/README.md

 }
 ```

-Also, `Tomdog` find new dependencies based on the pattern we discussed above.
+Also, `Tomdog` finds new dependencies based on the pattern we discussed above.
 For example, it adds a dependency `Digester -> WebappClassLoaderBase`.

 Then `Tomdog` is sad because we will put it aside for a while.
 In `ACDC.java`, we need to put the new dependencies into the tree.